-Three-year-olds are very active and keep parents and other family members on their toes all the time.
+Three-year-olds are very active and keep parents and other family members on their toes.
 Interesting activities for three-year-olds can help parents channelize their energy in the right direction.
 While their concentration span increases with age, they may be more restless to satiate their curiosity to explore new things.
 No number of toys or games can hold a three-year-old’s interest for very long.
 So to keep them engaged in a particular activity for more than just a few minutes, it is inevitable for parents and caregivers to come up with meaningful activities that would cater to their preferences and interests.
 Read this post where we bring some amusing and educational indoor as well as outdoor activities that keep your three-year-old engaged.

 What Are The Skills Your Child Develops At Three Years?